Getting a new connection

 Getting a connection offer

-If your distributor needs to design and build a new connection, they will give you a connection offer.
+If your distributor needs to design and build a new connection or upgrade an existing connection, they will give you a connection offer.

 The offer outlines the cost of the work, and any terms and conditions.